-Dramatic one bedroom, rustic/contemporary, guest house surrounded by forest, above the tiny coastal city of Point Arena -- 3 hours north of San Francisco.
-This small home was designed by a noted architect as a remodel of an existing hippie cabin-in-the-woods.
+Dramatic one bedroom, rustic/contemporary, guest house surrounded by forest, above the tiny coastal city of Point Arena – 3 hours north of San Francisco.
+This small home was designed by Obie Bowman, remodel of an existing hippie cabin-in-the-woods.
 It has a queen size bed in the bedroom (downstairs) and one twin mattress for an extra guest* in the loft upstairs.
-There are soaring 18 foot butterfly walls.
-The guesthouse is separated by an acre of redwood forest from nearest neighbors and has a working garden just outside, in season.
-The guest house is perfect for one or two guests.
-Distant ocean view from the loft window.
-Downstairs also features a fire view wood stove in the living room, a small, fully equipped kitchen, and tiled bath with shower/tub.
+Soaring 18 foot butterfly walls, separated by an acre of redwood forest from nearest neighbors.
+It has a garden just outside.
+No internet or cell phone reception .
+Filtered ocean view.
+Also features a fire view wood stove in the living room, a small, equipped kitchen, Fußball in tiny loft, and a tiled bath with shower/tub.

-The property is down a mile and a half of dirt road on a steep mountainside, accessible year-round.
+Property is down a mile and a half of dirt road on a steep mountainside, accessible year-round.
 It is set back on the ridge above historic Point Arena and the Point Arena lighthouse, circa 1868.
-At this spot, it is perhaps 300 meters above and 3.5 kilometers away from the ocean with naked green hills and deep forests of redwood, Doug Fir and pine all around.
-At night there are no lights to be seen from the guest house, outside of its own bright illumination.
+At this spot, it is possibly 300 meters above and 3.5 kilometers away from the ocean with naked green hills and deep forests of redwood, Doug Fir and pine all around.
+At night there are no lights to be seen from the guest house, outside of its own small illumination.
 Tranquil and set in spectacular nature -- excellent for bird watchers and other wildlife enthusiasts looking for deer, wild rabbits, and other small, harmless, creatures.

 Point Arena is the second western-most spot in the continental U.S. and is one of six locations around the globe selected by NASA for clean air quality samples.
 In addition to the lighthouse museum (website hidden) our tiny city has an epicurean French Bakery noted by several national magazines, a coop market with locally produced, organic produce in summer, an excellent 3 star restaurant, bread clubs